Day in the life of a smart home

 Action on Plastic

-Three Repair Cafés have started up in Eden District: in Penrith, Kirkby Stephen and Alston.
+Repair Cafés are running in Eden District in Penrith and Alston.
 If you've got a broken toaster, a jumper with a hole in or a bike that needs fixing, please bring it along and hopefully get it fixed for free.

-If you are handy with a screwdriver, a spanner, a sewing machine, or anything else and want to share your skills then get in touch with us or Kirkby Stephen Community Arts.
+If you are handy with a screwdriver, a spanner, a sewing machine, or anything else and want to share your skills then get in touch with us.
 Read Chris' account of the first Penrith cafe and watch some films.

 Environmental action in Eden District